wellcaffeinated/dox/Readme.md

 ### Tags

   Dox also supports JSdoc-style tags.
 Currently only __@api__ is special-cased, providing the `comment.isPrivate` boolean so you may omit "private" utilities etc.

+  If dox does not have specific functionality for a particular tag, the JSON entry for that tag will only have a `name`, `type` and a `description` attribute.

 ```js